Classic movie quotes that have broken into our daily vocabulary

 'We don't need no stinkin' badges.'

 1948's "The Treasure of the Sierra Madre" featured a bandit named Gold Hat—who, during a highway robbery, attempted to impersonate law enforcement.
 When the potential victim calls his bluff and asks to see a badge, Gold Hat responds, "Badges?
 We ain't got no badges.
 We don't need no badges.
 I don't have to show you any stinking badges."
-Nearly 30 years later, that line was bastardized into, "We don't need no stinkin' badges" when "Blazing Saddles" parodied the scene—and that's the way it remains in the annals of popular culture.
+Nearly 30 years later, that line was paraphrased as "We don't need no stinkin' badges" when the scene was parodied in "Blazing Saddles"—and that's the way it remains in the annals of popular culture.

 In the 1995 epic "Braveheart," this battle cry is the final word spoken by Mel Gibson's William Wallace—his executioner expected him to beg for mercy.
 This final act of disobedience is often parodied by people who finally make it through a difficult endeavor.